V-Ray GPU Render Farm: Speed Test & Real Cost (2026)

 Render output format.
 For multi-pass renders (beauty + element channels), EXR is the standard output format.
 Confirm your render output path uses a relative location that our system can write to — absolute local drive paths (C:\renders...) will not resolve on our nodes.

 V-Ray version.
 We run V-Ray 7 on all GPU nodes.
 If your scene was built in an older V-Ray version, a compatibility pass in your host application before exporting avoids surprises.
+For 3ds Max users specifically, our V-Ray 7 features guide for 3ds Max covers the GPU-side changes worth checking before submitting.

 Submitting V-Ray GPU Jobs: The Workflow